crystal-lang/crystal-website/_posts/2022-11-11-functional-crystal.md

 ## Algebraic Data Types

-A union type `String | ParseException` like we saw above can be seen as a particular case of an _algebraic data type_ (ADT).
-These types allows constructing a type from a defined set of _constructors_ or, in our case, objects.
+A union type returning two different types of objects like `ParseResult` can be considered a particular case of an _algebraic data type_ (ADT).
+ADTs allow constructing a type from a defined set of _constructors_ or, in our case, objects.
+That is, we know from the type that a `ParseResult` can only be an `AST` or a `ParseException`, and nothing else.
 This enables a particular form of reasoning that is different from what we see in OOP.

+In order to present the main ingredients of working with ADTs, we will compare it with a typical OOP pattern.

+### The Visitor Pattern

-For instance, the compiler of Crystal uses the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) for working with the abstract syntax tree of the language.
+The compiler of Crystal uses the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) for working with the abstract syntax tree of the language.
 The following is a simplified example.
 We start presenting the classes that form the syntax tree, consisting of binary operators (like `+`, `-`, etc.) and integer values.
 They all consist of

 ```cr
 abstract class Ast